nixworks/public/news/2015/12/22/index.md

 _Context: Colombia, Colombian President, Juan Manuel Santos, Legality of cannabis, medical marijuana, personal possession_

 ### [The Philippine Commission on Elections disqualifies presidential frontrunner Grace Poe, who is a rival of Mar Roxas, the candidate favored by President Benigno Aquino III.
 The move is widely believed to be politically motivated. ](/news/2015/12/22/the-philippine-commission-on-elections-disqualifies-presidential-frontrunner-grace-poe-who-is-a-rival-of-mar-roxas-the-candidate-favored-b.md)
-_Context: Benigno "Noynoy" Aquino III, Commission on Elections, Grace Poe, Mar Roxas, Philippine presidential election, 2016, Philippines, politically motivated_
+_Context: Benigno "Noynoy" Aquino III, Commission on Elections, Grace Poe, Mar Roxas, Philippine, Philippine presidential election, 2016, politically motivated_

 ### [Central African Republic's National Election Authority announces voters approved (93%) the new constitution in the  December 13 referendum.
 Amid sporatic violence,  39 percent of registered citizens voted in the two-day poll.
 The first round of the presidential elections and Parliamentary elections now can be held on December 27, 2015.
 Acting President Catherine Samba-Panza and current members of the  legislature cannot participate.  ](/news/2015/12/22/central-african-republic-s-national-election-authority-announces-voters-approved-93-the-new-constitution-in-the-december-13-referendum.md)
 Citizens of the CAR have voted for a new constitution that will replace a transitional charter for governing the country.
 Legislative and presidential elections are due to take place on December 27.